-All leases are required to be capitalised in the statement of financial position as right-of-use assets and lease liabilities, but accounting policy choices exist for an entity to choose not to capitalise (i) leases which are short-term leases and/or (ii) leases for which the underlying asset is of low-value.
-The Group has elected not to recognise right-of-use assets and lease liabilities for low-value assets and leases for which at the commencement date have a lease term of 12 months or less.
-The lease payments associated with those leases have been expensed on straight-line basis over the lease term.
+All leases are required to be capitalised in the statement of financial position as right-of-use assets and lease liabilities, but accounting policy choices exist for an entity to choose not to capitalise (i) leases which are short-term leases for which at the commencement date have a lease term of 12 months or less and do not contain any purchase option and/or (ii) leases for which the underlying asset is of low-value.
+The Group has elected not to recognise right-of-use assets and lease liabilities for low-value assets and short-term leases.
+The lease payments associated with those leases have been expensed on a straight-line basis over the lease term.